-In cases where the person steadfastly refuses to cut back or quit their LSD use despite problems that it causes, and is reluctant to seek care or receive help from those around them, an intervention might be the most effective approach.
+In cases where a person steadfastly refuses to cut back or quit their LSD use despite problems that it causes and is reluctant to seek care or receive help from those around them, an intervention might be the most effective approach.

-The word “intervention” is sure to conjure up a number of images—most likely, and unfortunately, supplied readily by the recent surge in reality TV and radio shows depicting substance addiction and the confrontational meetings that bring the person back to a path of sobriety, health, and happiness.
-In contrast with the highly charged, dramatic situations that transpire on TV, many healthcare providers regularly carry out interventions in a fairly routine medical setting.”
+The word “intervention” is sure to conjure up a number of images—most likely those of reality TV and radio shows depicting substance addiction and the confrontational meetings that bring a person back to a path of sobriety, health, and happiness.
+In contrast with the highly charged, dramatic situations that transpire on TV, many healthcare providers regularly carry out interventions in a fairly routine medical setting.

 “Brief interventions” have received considerable support from research and are endorsed by The Substance Abuse and Mental Health Services Administration (SAMHSA).
-Brief interventions are essentially short counseling sessions—lasting anywhere from 5-30 minutes—that are administered by trained healthcare providers 2.
-Brief interventions are most often used in cases where the individual has not yet developed a serious addiction but is showing signs of risky or problematic use 2.
-The intervention is designed to provide the individual with insight into their use and the inherent risks in order to get them to stop their drug use.
-However, in some cases, this technique is used for individuals showing more serious substance dependence and is aimed at getting them to accept more formal addiction treatment 2.
+Brief interventions are essentially short counseling sessions—lasting anywhere from 5-30 minutes—that are administered by trained healthcare providers.2 Brief interventions are most often used in cases where the individual has not yet developed a serious addiction but is showing signs of risky or problematic drug or alcohol use.2 The intervention is designed to provide the individual with insight into their use and the inherent risks of using substances in order to get them to stop using drugs.
+However, in some cases, this technique is used for individuals showing more serious substance dependence and is aimed at getting them to accept more formal addiction treatment.2

-If you plan on carrying out an intervention outside the medical setting, be advised that doing so without proper planning and support can increase the confrontation between your addicted loved one and may actually harm their willingness to receive treatment.
+If you plan on carrying out an intervention outside of a medical setting, be advised that doing so without proper planning and support can increase any confrontation and may actually harm your loved one’s willingness to receive treatment.
 You may wish to better prepare by enlisting the help of a professional interventionist or other knowledgeable treatment professional to guide the intervention, help plan treatment options, and ensure that the communication throughout is only helpful and loving, as opposed to judgmental or blaming.

 Community Reinforcement and Family Training

-Another research-backed treatment approach to get people into treatment is Community Reinforcement and Family Training, or CRAFT 3.
-The American Psychological Association describes the purpose of CRAFT as a way to increase compliance of an individual in substance abuse treatment by properly engaging family and community members.
-People who comprise the addicted individual’s support system are trained in ways that strengthen this system and maximize the individual’s chances of maintaining sobriety 4.
+Another research-backed approach to get people into treatment is Community Reinforcement and Family Training, or CRAFT.3 The American Psychological Association describes the purpose of CRAFT as a way to increase the compliance of an individual in substance abuse treatment by properly engaging family and community members.
+People who comprise the addicted individual’s support system are trained in ways that strengthen this system and maximize the individual’s chances of maintaining sobriety.4

 Is LSD Addictive?

-Addiction is the recurrent use of a substance despite the negative consequences its use brings.
-While research investigating the addictive qualities of hallucinogens is still ongoing, the U.S. government has stated that LSD does not induce drug-seeking behavior like some other hallucinogens (e.g. PCP) or substances (e.g. cocaine, heroin, alcohol) 1,5.
-The reason for this is that its use does not precipitate the chemical changes in the brain responsible for the development of cravings.
+Addiction is the recurrent use of a substance despite the negative consequences that such use brings.
+While research investigating the addictive qualities of hallucinogens is still ongoing, the U.S. government has stated that LSD does not induce drug-seeking behavior like some other hallucinogens (e.g. PCP) or mind-altering substances (e.g. cocaine, heroin, alcohol) do.1,5 The reason for this is that its use does not precipitate the chemical changes in the brain responsible for the development of cravings.

-Individuals, however, can still develop problematic patterns of compulsive use analogous to those seen with more commonly recognized drugs of abuse (such as cocaine or heroin).
+Individuals, however, can still develop problematic patterns of compulsive use analogous to those seen with more commonly recognized drugs of abuse (such as cocaine and heroin).
 LSD addiction—or, in this case, what’s known as a hallucinogen use disorder—is a real, diagnosable entity, and it is treatable as such.
-The phenomenon of LSD tolerance also exists, in which users require larger amounts over time to experience the desired effects 5.
-This ramping up of use, over time, can increase the chances of overdose and/or ongoing negative physical and mental effects.
+The phenomenon of LSD tolerance also exists, in which users require larger amounts over time to experience the desired effects.5 This ramping up of use, over time, can increase a person’s chances of overdose and/or ongoing negative physical and mental effects.

-Chronic LSD use can cause distress or interfere with someone’s social or work life.
+Chronic LSD use can cause distress and interfere with a person’s social or work life.
 Signs that you or someone you know might have a problem with LSD use include:

 - Taking LSD with other substances to heighten the experience of LSD.